 The adventure begins in Mumbai's CST station, a glorious monument to the British Raj.
 Oceans of commuters crowd beneath sprawling domes and leering gargoyles with barely a passing glance at the wild rumpus of Indo-Gothic architecture.
 India's rail network is vast and efficient, but low on frills.
 CST Station has a stripped-down functionality, catering to more than three million passengers each day.
 But at the far end of the terminus, is the entrance to a different world.

 A small army of staff rolls out a lengthy red carpet – up the steps from the VIP parking and along the platform.
 A bearer sprinkles pink rose petals.
 Another steps forward with a silver salver, laden with flutes of chilled Champagne.
-A brass band is in position and as they begin to play, the sleek crimson carriages of India's most luxurious train, the Maharaja Express, glide into place.
+A brass band is in position and as they begin to play, the sleek crimson carriages of India's most luxurious train, the

 Then, right on cue, the passengers arrive.